neelsmith/GreekScientificOrthography.jl/README.md

-# GreekScientificOrthography.jl
+# GreekMathOrthography.jl

-Implementation of an orthographic system for ancient Greek mathematical and scientific texts
+Implementation of an orthographic system for ancient Greek mathematical and scientific texts.